-There are several factors that go into what professional organizers charge for their home organizing services, there is not one simple answer.
+Several factors go into what professional organizers charge for their home organizing services; there is no one simple answer.

 Professional organizing rates vary depending on: